 Also aː,ɑː, or a.

-The right column shows the use of diacritics to disambiguate various sounds.
+The second row shows the use of diacritics to disambiguate various sounds.

 All the letters in the Syriac block are consonants.
 There are 22 basic consonants, but these can be combined with one of 3 diacritics to create additional sounds.
 See consonantSummary for the combinations as well as the simple consonants.